tangrams/cartography-docs/themes.md

     # other imports to taste...
 ```

-_NOTE: As Mapzen's basemaps are still in active development we recommend peggging an import to a specific **MAJOR** version, eg: `7`, so you enjoy any minor and patch updates but are ensured of stable named scene elements._
+_NOTE: As Mapzen's basemaps are still in active development we recommend pegging an import to a specific **MAJOR** version, eg: `7`, so you enjoy any minor and patch updates but are ensured of stable named scene elements._

 Example **Tangram JS** usage: